EBay stalking scandal

-The eBay stalking scandal was a campaign conducted in 2019 by eBay and contractors.
+The eBay stalking scandal was a campaign conducted in 2019 by eBay and contractors working for the company.
 The scandal involved the aggressive stalking and harassment of two e-commerce bloggers, Ina and David Steiner, who wrote frequent commentary about eBay on their website EcommerceBytes.
-Seven eBay employees pleaded guilty to charges involving criminal conspiracies.
-The seven employees included two senior members of eBay’s corporate security team.
+Seven eBay employees pleaded guilty to charges involving criminal conspiracies, including two senior members of eBay’s corporate security team.
 Two members of eBay's Executive Leadership Team who were implicated in the scandal were not charged.

+A feature documentary film titled Whatever It Takes: Inside the eBay Scandal, directed by Jenny Carchman, was released in 2024.

 Background

 EcommerceBytes

 EcommerceBytes is an online newsletter and e-commerce trade publication founded in 1999, four years after eBay was founded.
 Initially called AuctionBytes, the website offered advice to buyers in the early days of internet commerce.
 In the years after its founding, the website became a resource for sellers on a number of platforms, from Etsy to Amazon, a kind of trade publication for anyone whose business is selling items online.
 It is read primarily by sellers, but also by some corporate staff, including some who posted comments on their website.
 The website not only offers advice, but also critiques of the corporate and policy changes at eBay and other e-commerce platforms.
-For example, in April 2019, Ina Steiner reported there that eBay's then-CEO Devin Wenig was paid 152 times more than the typical eBay employee.
+For example, in April 2019, Ina Steiner reported on the website that eBay's then-CEO Devin Wenig was paid 152 times more than the typical eBay employee.